Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 For further reference on description, visit the following articles:

 There is nothing more active in a story than talking.
-Dialogue between characters brings the reader into the situation and gets them involved.
+Dialogue and interaction between characters brings the reader into the situation and gets them involved.
 But boring, unnecessary dialogue pulls them out just as quickly.

 No one wants to read two characters talking about nothing.
 Dialogue showcases your characters’ personality as well, and bad dialogue means bad characters, no matter how pretty their “golden hair” and “emerald eyes” are.